ibm-cloud-docs/billing-usage/billing-faq.md

 {: support}

 After you purchase a subscription, you'll receive an email with a subscription code that adds the credit to your account.
 To apply the subscription code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
 For more information, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).

+You might be looking for information about promo codes and feature codes, which are available for certain account types.
+For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes) and [Applying feature codes to Lite accounts](/docs/billing-usage?topic=account-codes).

 ## Can I pay the total spending commitment up-front or quarterly?
 {: #subs-pay-schedule}